RainbowMiner/RainbowMiner/Doc/CUSTOMMINERS.md

    `-a %ALGO% -o %URL% -u %WAL% -p %PASS%`, which fits many miners, but every program has its own switches - look at the miner's help output.
 3. Choose the **API** or leave `Wrapper`.
 4. Save.
-Then open **Config > Setup Pools**, select the new userpool and enter the wallet for the coin.
-If you restrict pools with `PoolName` in the setup, add the new pool name there.
+Then open **Config > User Pools**: the imported pool is listed there, enter the wallet for the coin and, if you restrict pools with `PoolName`, use the hint on that page to add the pool name (see [USERPOOLS.md](USERPOOLS.md)).

 **Export** works the other way around: the export button of a custom miner builds a flight sheet from the definition and, optionally, one of your userpools.